alfmunny/algorithm-challenges/color-fill/README.md

 - Step 2 can be optimized:
   - We can remember the 'front line' of the painted region, and do DFS from the line, not always from the origin.
+  - We can only pick the color which are adjusted to the front line
-  - How can we draw the 'font line' of the region faster
+  - How can we draw the font line of the region faster

 ## Run